 This purchasing pattern reflects a fundamental truth: puzzle enthusiasts value new intellectual challenges over replaying familiar narratives.

 Escape rooms work beautifully for couples or small friend groups (2-4 people) seeking a shared challenge without requiring a large gathering.
-Murder mysteries typically need a minimum of 6-8 people to generate the social dynamics and roleplay energy that make them engaging.
+Murder mysteries work best with larger groups to generate the social dynamics and roleplay energy that make them engaging.

 Key Takeaway: Escape rooms satisfy puzzle enthusiasts through difficulty, time pressure, and measurable outcomes—advantages murder mysteries sacrifice for narrative and social engagement.